 Understand your asset mix

 Most Australians have their shares in a “balanced” fund, but many don’t know what that actually means.
-A balanced fund often has at least 25% of the fund in both Australian and international shares, which means the typical balanced fund has dropped by 12.5% during the COVID-19 pandemic – a significant loss, but not an unrecoverable one.
+A balanced fund often has at least 25% of the fund in both Australian and international shares, which means the typical balanced fund dropped by 12.5% during the COVID-19 pandemic, a significant loss, but not an unrecoverable one.

-The asset mix that is right for you is dependant on your age and your goals, but there are many options out there, and you should be exploring the right one for you.
+The asset mix that is right for you is dependent on your age and your goals, but there are many options out there, and you should be exploring the right one for you.